box/developer.box.com/content/guides/cli/scripts/deprovision-users.md

      Managed User 1,ManagedUser1@test.com
    ```

-Set the user ID which will be the new owner of user content
+To set the user ID which will be the new owner of user content
    before deleting the user, set the `NewFilesOwnerID` parameter to the
    user ID you want.
    If no value is provided before running the script, it will prompt you to